EnigmaCurry/d.rymcg.tech/traefik/README.md

-(`make groups` is only required if you configure Oauth2 authentication - follow the [Oauth2 authentication](#oauth2-authentication) section for instructions how to create authoriation groups, and then come back here.)
+(`make groups` is only required if you configure Oauth2 authentication - follow the [Oauth2 authentication](#oauth2-authentication) section for instructions how to create authorization groups, and then come back here.)

 Double check that the config has now been created in your `.env_${DOCKER_CONTEXT}_default` file and make any final edits (there are a